mikekeith52/FSU_SQL/README.md

 # FSU_SQL

 ## Overview
 I am asked annually to teach a single introduction to SQL lecture to the new cohort at Florida State.
-The students have backgrounds typically in STATA, SAS, and R; Logistic Modeling; and economic interpretations of societal trends.
+The students have backgrounds typically in STATA, SAS, R, Logistic Modeling, and economic interpretations of societal trends.
 Building upon that knowledge, this lecture hopes to offer a view to the students to understand how big data and relational databases can be used to expand their skillsets.

 ## Getting Started
 Steps to initiate the learning demo on Databricks: